Hyra/mindthecode.com/_posts/2012-05-09-format-associative-json-to-work-with-knockout-js.markdown

 ---
-title: "Format associative JSON to work with Knockout.js"
+title: Format associative JSON to work with Knockout.js
 description: How to format an associative array in JSON with Knockout
-tags: ['knockout.js']
+tags:
+  - knockout.js
-publishDate: 2012-05-09
+publishDate: 2012-05-09T00:00:00.000Z
 layout: post
 header: associative.gif
 ---